| Main index | Section 5 | 日本語 | Options |

 An entry included via use can contain canceled capabilities, which have the same effect as if those cancels were inline in the using terminal entry.

-The variable is the name by which the programmer (at the terminfo level) accesses the capability.
+| » | The capability name identifies the symbol by which the programmer using the term info API accesses the capability. |

-The capname is the short name used in the text of the database, and is used by a person updating the database.
-Whenever possible, capnames are chosen to be the same as or similar to the ANSI X3.64-1979 standard (now superseded by ECMA-48, which uses identical or very similar names).
-Semantics are also intended to match those of the specification.
+| Whenever possible, these codes are the same as or similar to those of the ANSI X3.64-1979 standard (now superseded by ECMA-48, which uses identical or very similar names).
+Semantics are also intended to match those of the specification. | |

-Capability names have no hard length limit, but an informal limit of 5 characters has been adopted to keep them short and to allow the tabs in the source file Caps to line up nicely.
+| term info codes have no hard length limit, but ncurses maintains an informal one of 5 characters to keep them short and to allow the tabs in the source file Caps to line up nicely.
+(Some standard codes exceed this limit regardless.) | |

-(P) | indicates that padding may be specified |
+| (P) | indicates that padding may be specified. |

-(P*) | indicates that padding may vary in proportion to the number of lines affected |
+| (P*) | indicates that padding may vary in proportion to the number of output lines affected. |

 The following numeric capabilities are present in the SVr4.0 term structure, but are not yet documented in the man page.
 They came in with SVr4's printer support.